-Basically, we will use this approach as our topical analysis component to discover underlying topic distribution for nouns, verbs, and adjectives.
+Basically, we will use this approach as our topical analysis component to discover the un-derlying topic distribution for nouns, verbs, and adjectives.

-3 Problem Definition
+3. Problem Definition

 In this section, we formally define the problem of the social metaphor detection via topic diversity identification.